 Follow @beymour on Twitter

 One tactic that I’ve found to be highly effective for generating leads is guest blogging on industry-relevant sites.
-In addition to helping small businesses build up their SEO through link-building, guest blogging can be an excellent lead-gen source.
+In addition to helping small businesses build up their SEO through link-building, guest blogging can be an excellent lead-gen source with virtually no marketing budget.

 I’ve written a variety of articles for several industry-leading sites and many of them have sent me some great referral clients.
 You can even get creative and structure the content in a way that pre-qualifies your leads.